laurenx22/my-first-mcp/PROCESS.md

-- What I built: Describe your server and design decisions - I built a simple MCP server that is a timer took.
+- What I built: Describe your server and design decisions - I built a simple MCP server that is a timer tool.
 It has two tools with "start_timer" and "stop_timer."
 The start timer tool starts a timer for a named task and saves the start time to a file.
 The stop timer tool stops the timer and returns the elapsed time.
 I decided to keep it really simple and followed the description in the assignment instructions.

 - How Claude Code helped: 2-3 examples of effective prompts -